Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 But maybe more insidiously, between man and woman.
 Al was content, personally.
 She maybe would like one more kid, maybe not...it wasn’t a pressing thing.
 But Xiù definitely wanted more.
 And that meant she had to choose.
 Because she could nurse a baby, *or* take the longevity medication.
 Not both.
 The medical advice was crystal fucking clear on breastfeeding while on the treatment: *Do* ***not.***

-That was one of the major reasons the weapons-grade stuff hadn’t hit the market yet, and was only available “on trial” for those in unique circumstances like them.
+That was one of the major reasons the weapons-grade stuff hadn’t hit the market yet, and was only available "on trial" for those in unique circumstances like them.
 The Corti were unshakeable on that point, and so far had managed clean enforcement.
 If you weren’t on or directly associated with the SOR’s mission, you didn’t get any.

 Spouses had only recently won an exception, and that was the hottest topic of gossip among them.
 Most...would be going on the medicine.
 Shallow though maybe it was, if you were going to be married to someone who was functionally an immortal superhuman, well...you needed to be up to it.
 It was worse in Julian’s case because he *couldn’t* stop without endangering his health, not after the years of trials and such the Corti had put him through.